Overconsumption: Effects

 In the long term, these effects can lead to increased conflict over dwindling resources and in the worst case a Malthusian catastrophe.
 Lester Brown of the Earth Policy Institute, has said: "It would take 1.5 Earths to sustain our present level of consumption.
 Environmentally, the world is in an overshoot mode."

 As of 2012, the United States alone was using 30% of the world's resources and if everyone were to consume at that rate, we would need 3-5 planets to sustain this type of living.
-Resources are quickly becoming depleted, with about ⅓ already gone.
+Resources are quickly becoming depleted, with about a third already gone.
 With new consumer markets rising in the developing countries which account for a much higher percentage of the world's population, this number can only rise.
-According to Sierra Club’s Dave Tilford, "With less than 5 percent of world population, the U.S. uses one-third of the world’s paper, a quarter of the world’s oil, 23 percent of the coal, 27 percent of the aluminum, and 19 percent of the copper."
+According to Sierra Club's Dave Tilford, "With less than 5 percent of world population, the U.S. uses one-third of the world's paper, a quarter of the world's oil, 23 percent of the coal, 27 percent of the aluminum, and 19 percent of the copper."
 According to BBC, a World Bank study has found that "Americans produce 16.5 tonnes of carbon dioxide per capita every year.
 By comparison, only 0.1 tonnes of the greenhouse gas is generated in Ethiopia per inhabitant."

 A 2021 study published in Frontiers in Conservation Science posits that aggregate consumption growth will continue into the near future and perhaps beyond, largely due to increasing affluence and population growth.
 The authors argue that "there is no way—ethically or otherwise (barring extreme and unprecedented increases in human mortality)—to avoid rising human numbers and the accompanying overconsumption", although they do say that the negative impacts of overconsumption can perhaps be diminished by implementing human rights policies to lower fertility rates and decelerate current consumption patterns.